dayars05/Efficient-technical--using--markdown/README.md

 # Communicate using Markdown

-_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._
+_Organize ideas and collaborate using Markdown, a lightweight language for text formatting helps to find out a clear information about the system._

 </header>